orb16/ICCB2015_R_workshop/presentations/extra_materials/README.md

 __Spatial data:__
 "ggplot\_extended\_B"

+__Overdispersion in GLMMs:__
+"overdisp_notes.html"
+The data is in the "owls.txt" file in the same folder (there is code to download it from the website, but I have put the .txt file in there just in case).

 __Materials originally presented__ by Jennifer Bufford and Olivia Burge at the Lincoln and Canterbury ggplot seminars respectively.
 See https://github.com/orb16/seminaRs/ for all the seminar materials.